 “Glamourous camping” or glamping allows you to have the camping experience without having to rough it.
 Yurt homes are great for glamping because they offer the portability of a tent but can still be luxurious.
 You can furnish yurts like homes and they can even include flooring and electricity from generators.
 You can bring 5-star accommodations to almost any outdoor location, with breathtaking views.
 Consider buying a yurt for your glamping trips and learning more about the Yurts, potential campsites, and camping essentials.

 The “tiny home movement” advocates living in tight quarters, with most tiny houses only taking up between 100 and 900 square feet.
-Although this movement has gained recent popularity with social media influencers making the switch to tiny home living and even the creation of HGTV television shows such as “Tiny House, Big Living” and “Tiny House Hunters,” tiny houses
+Although this movement has gained recent popularity with social media influencers transitioning to tiny home living and even the creation of HGTV television shows.
+TV shows such as “Tiny House, Big Living” and “Tiny House Hunters,” share how

 Visiting Colorado and want to make the most of your time in the Centennial State?
 Colorado is known for its breathtaking natural scenery and active, outdoorsy residents.
 Experience “Colorful Colorado” for yourself with these five adventurous outdoor activities.
 Royal Gorge Rafting & Zip Line Tours Royal Gorge Rafting and Zip Line Tours offers everything you need for a one-of-a-kind outdoor